Sumber : Jabatan Kemajuan Islam MalaysiaKategori : AKIDAH Akhlak Tajuk : Larangan Bercakap Semasa Mengerjakan Solat Hadith :

 If one reflects on these meanings, it should be clear that the wars that Muslims have been involved in throughout our long history do not nullify the validity of the statement, "Islam is the religion of peace." what is meant by that expression, and God knows best, is that Islam provides a path for the human being to enter Paradise (Dar as-Salam), and there he/she will know true peace.

-6 This order is so pressing that the Beloved Prophet - advised its indiscriminate implementation.
+Peace has meanings wider than those mentioned above.
+One of the loftier objectives of our religion is to introduce into the world an ethos that facilitates the spreading of peace at every level.
+Our personal relations with our fellow Muslims should begin with the implementation of the Prophetic order "Spread peace between you all."6 This order is so pressing that the Beloved Prophet - advised its indiscriminate implementation.
 He said at the end of a tradition in which he described one of the best forms of Islam, "Extend the greeting of peace, to those you know and those you know not."7 This is a very weighty matter that calls for our deeper reflection.
 Its weightiness is illustrated by the fact that it is mentioned as being one of the things that completes our faith.
 The Prophet said in that regard, "You will not enter Paradise until you believe, and you will not believe until you love one another.
 Shall I indicate to you something that will surely lead to your mutual love?
 Spread the greeting and spirit of peace between yourselves."8

 Our relations with our spouses should also be characterized by peace.
 God admonishes us concerning those relations, And peace is best.
 [Quran 4:128] Similarly, in our relations with other nations, God commands us, If they (the enemy) incline towards peace, then you should similarly incline, and place your trust in God.
 [Quran 8:61] As mentioned above, peace is the original state that prevailed in relations between individuals and societies.
-This opinion is based, among other narrations, on the saying of the Prophet that Jesus "will return the world to a state of peace" (Yurji' as-Salim) after his appearance at the end of time.
+This opinion is based, among other narrations, on the saying of the Prophet that Jesus "will return the world to a state of peace" (Yurji' as-Salim) after his appearance at the end of time.9

 Justice

 Our lexicographers define justice, variously, as "to rule based on that contained in the Book of God and the tradition (Sunna) of His Messenger and refraining from ruling based on empty opinion."
-It is also defined as "extending inherent rights [to their possessors] equitably."
+It is also defined as "extending inherent rights [to their possessors] equitably."10This latter definition emphasizes the importance of equity as an essential aspect of distributive justice.

 The concept of justice is one of the essential pillars in the maintenance of both the natural and social orders.
 God, be He Exalted, has said, He has established the scale, therefore, do not transgress in the scale [of justice].
 Undertake the measuring with justice and do not cheat concerning the scale.
 [55:7-8] Justice, as many of our scholars point out, is one of the underpinnings of the order that has been established by God.
 This reality is also a foundation of a healthy social order.
-God says in that regard,
+God says in that regard, O, You who believe!
+Be upright for God, witnesses to justice; and do not let your hatred of a people move you to a position where you are unjust.
+Be just, that is closer to piety.
+Be mindful of God!
+Verily God is well informed concerning all that you do.
+[Quran 4:135]

 This social aspect of justice has been beautifully summarized by Imam al-Qurtubi.
-He says, discussing the relationship between two words that are usually translated as justice (al-'Adl), and distributive justice (al-Qist), "Justice is the basis of all human relations and a foundation of Islamic rule."
+He says, discussing the relationship between two words that are usually translated as justice (al-'Adl), and distributive justice (al-Qist), "Justice is the basis of all human relations and a foundation of Islamic rule."11 This saying is illustrative of the meaning conveyed by the saying of God,Verily, we have sent Our Messengers with clear proofs, and we have revealed unto them the Scripture and the Balance in order that they lead people with justice...
+[Quran 57:25]

 One of the things that reforms worldly affairs is the principle of distributive justice.
 It facilitates amicable relations between people, engenders obedience to the Divine Law, and brings about the prosperity of countries.
 It is the basis of a thriving economy, strong families, and stable government.
 Nothing devastates the land nor corrupts the mind as quickly as tyranny.
-That is because there are no acceptable limits [to regulate tyranny].
+That is because there are no acceptable limits [to regulate tyranny].12

-od enjoins that you deliver the Trusts to their rightful possessors.
+For this reason, Ibn Taymiyya sees the responsibilities of Islamic government emanating from a single verse in the Qur'an, God enjoins that you deliver the Trusts to their rightful possessors.
 And when you rule over [or judge between] people, that you do so with justice...
 [Quran 4:58]13 The Noble Prophet has said in this context, "Surely the most beloved of people with God and the closest to Him on the Day of Resurrection will be a just leader.
 And the most hated of people and the furthest removed from Him will be a tyrannical leader."14

 Clearing himself from even an inadvertent association with oppressive, unjust acts, our beloved Prophet is reported to have said: